traitecoevo/plant/doc/design.md

 class.
 This almost certainly duplicates auto_ptr or something, and I should look into that.

+It's possible (probable?) that for `Species` and above there is absolutely no benefit from this distinction, and dealing in plain objects will be better.

+Also mention when doing the cross of PlantApprox and CohortDiscrete that I'm trying to avoid DDD.
+Traits might be better?

 So, define a class member `standalone`, which will be false normally but true if a `Plant` is created without a `Strategy` pointer.
 In that case, it will either create the default `Strategy` or take a copy